-A traumatic brain injury is unlike any other injury.
-A brain injury can change your personality dramatically and leave you mentally incapable of performing once-simple tasks.
-Your problems may not appear for months.
-No two brain injuries are alike, and no two recoveries are alike.
-At John Foy & Associates, we are too keenly aware that brain injuries may result in any number of our cases—car accidents, slip and falls, nursing home abuse.
+A traumatic brain injury (TBI) is unlike any other injury.
+It can change a person’s personality dramatically and leave them mentally incapable of performing once-simple tasks.
+In addition, no two injuries are alike, and no two recoveries are alike.

-Call John Foy & Associates at 404-400-4000 for a free consultation.
-Our goal is to get you the medical and financial help you’ll need in the coming days.
+Our primary goal is to get you the medical and financial help you’ll need in the coming days to help your recovery.

 to find a John Foy office near you

-- Chemical/Toxic – A harmful chemical, such as a pesticide, lead or carbon monoxide, penetrates the brain.
+- Chemical or toxic poisoning: A harmful chemical, such as a pesticide, lead or carbon monoxide, penetrates the brain.

-- Hypoxia – Lack of oxygen, often from a heart attack or stroke, but also can take place during a water accident.
+- Hypoxia: Hypoxia, or lack of oxygen, often from a heart attack or stroke, can also occur during a water accident.

-Our own team has found that nursing home falls are especially bad for the elderly.
-Additionally concussions, especially in young people, have profound affects throughout one’s lifetime.
-If you are a former high school, collegiate or professional athlete and you’re experiencing dizziness or spells, there is a chance that you might have a brain injury.
-Contact us at 404-400-4000, we can see if there’s any type of legal recourse to take.
+If you are a former high school, collegiate or professional athlete and you’re experiencing dizziness or spells, there is a chance you might have a TBI.
+Our legal team will determine if there’s any legal recourse you could take.

 Atlanta Traumatic Brain Injury Lawyer Near Me 404-400-4000

-Symptoms of moderate to severe traumatic brain injury may not be apparent for weeks or months after an injury.
-That’s why it’s so important to pay attention to your symptoms.
+Symptoms of moderate to severe traumatic brain injury may not be apparent for weeks or months.
+That’s why it’s important to pay attention to your symptoms.
 Symptoms can be physical or emotional.
 Here are a few:

 - Trouble concentrating